NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 * Manually cropping each image takes too much time and without unique identifiers the individual images are of questionable value

-**The challenge is to efficiently get a single image of each object along with its associated metadata.**
+**The challenge is to efficiently get a single image of each object along with its associated metadata**

 ## How Inselect can help
 Inselect aims to solve some of the problems associated with whole-drawer imaging